yarenty/quotes/src/Mary_Oliver/README.md

 For me the door to the woods is the door to the temple.
 I want to be light and frolicsome
 Keep some room in your heart for the unimaginable.
+Watch, now, how I start the day - in happiness, in kindness.